 The following guidelines have been developed to help staff evaluate requests by psychology interns for time away from the internship.
-Interns are required to plan their absences well in advance, except for emergent situations, and to submit their requests in a manner that will allow adequate review by rotation supervisors and the training director.
+Interns are required to plan their absences well in advance, except for emergent situations, and to submit their requests in a manner that will allow adequate review by rotation supervisors and the Training Director.
+Absences will be tracked for monitoring purposes to ensure that interns still accrue the internship's required 2000 hours of training

-A. With rare exceptions under special circumstances, no more than five consecutive working days personal leave, and no more than two weeks during the training year.

-B. Two leave periods should not normally be requested during the same rotation.
-This implies that if a request for Temporary Additional Duty (see below) is going to be made during the last rotation, other requests should be planned in earlier training periods, if possible.

-C. All requests for absences are contingent upon the projected requirements of the intern's training assignments and upon the intern's progress in the internship.
+- A. With rare exceptions under special circumstances, no more than five consecutive working days of planned absences, and no more than two weeks during the training year will be approved. - B. Two leave periods should not normally be requested during the same rotation.
+This implies that if a request for Temporary Additional Duty (see below) is going to be made during the last rotation, other requests should be planned in earlier training rotations, if possible. - C. All requests for absences are contingent upon the projected requirements of the intern's training assignments and upon the intern's progress in the internship.
 Above all, patient care responsibilities are primary.

-D. Time away for meeting academic requirements, such as meeting with dissertation committees, defending dissertations, or participation in graduation ceremonies is available and supported.
+D. Time away for meeting academic requirements, such as meeting with dissertation committees, defending dissertations, participation in graduation ceremonies, and sitting for licensure exams (i.e., EPPP) is supported.
 Please work with rotation supervisors and the Director of Training on scheduling well in advance to avoid needing to cancel patients who are already scheduled.

-These times away for academic requirements are considered "official Navy business", and the intern will be on permissive Temporary Additional Duty orders for the time away.
-"Permissive" means that while NMCSD and the internship program cannot pay travel expenses or per diem for such trips, the intern does NOT need to use personal leave (vacation time).
+Hospital policies, which are subject to change, determine whether time away for academic requirements is considered "official Navy business."
+Depending on the current policy, interns may be placed on permissive Temporary Additional Duty orders during these absences.
+"Permissive" signifies that while the internship program and NMCSD cannot cover travel expenses or per diem for these trips, the intern is not required to use personal leave (vacation time).
+Conversely, at other times, such travel may be funded or require the intern to utilize annual leave.